IBM/sms-analysis-with-wks/README.md

 ![](doc/source/images/wks/task-7-start_annotation-ground_truth_editor.png)

 ### Start Human Annotation clicking Annotate button
+### Since we imported corpus documents in step 4, we have already have annotation done for you.
+You can look at entities and relationships already annotated.
+You can annotate mentions (occurrences of words/phrases which can be annotated as entity) to play around or you can modify by annotating mention with different entity.
 <img src="doc/source/images/wks/task-8-annotation-ground_truth_editor.png" width="800" height="350" align="center">
 <img src="doc/source/images/wks/task-9-annotation-ground_truth_editor.png" width="800" height="350" align="center">
 <img src="doc/source/images/wks/task-10-annotation-ground_truth_editor.png" width="800" height="350" align="center">